Fatal Mistakes Selling Your Business

 As a business exit strategist, I have seen enough businesses fail, or fail to exit.

 It is always the usual suspects that stopped buyers dead in their tracks.

-There is so much confusion out there and conflicted information online that I created the Three (3) Pillar Triangle Formula To Exit - an elegantly simple explanation to gives clarity for business owners looking to sell their business and exit.
+There is so much confusion out there and conflicted information online that I created the Three (3) Pillar Triangle Strategy To Exit - an elegantly simple explanation to gives clarity for business owners looking to sell their business and exit.

 Create, package and present the business that make buyers compete for your business.
 Fix problems in the business that shun buyers away.
 Add sweeteners that makes it 'irresistible' to Buyers.
 Many businesses are advertised 'as is' on the market.
 No wonder there are no buyers interested.

 - Second Pillar: Sales Message That Stands Out.